opencog/sensory/DesignLearn-A.md

 assignments, thus creating more efficient, compact code without altering its function.
 The `-O2` flag on a C compiler.
-The optimizer does not work on bare assembly, but in abstract insn sets, the "intermediate langauge" being a way-point.
+The optimizer does not work on bare assembly, but in abstract insn sets, the "intermediate language" being a way-point.

 But this analogy can be pushed "all the way": A compiler is a homotopic defomration of a C/C++ program into assembly code; an assembler is a further deformation (and linking!) into machine binary.
-A bridge between two different represenations that does not alter the function: Whatever the programmer wrote the C/C++ code to do, the machine binary will do the same thing.
+A bridge between two different representations that does not alter the function: Whatever the programmer wrote the C/C++ code to do, the machine binary will do the same thing.
 The transformation from one to the other was accomplished in a very long sequence of small steps.